-PVR Cinemas fined Rs 1 lakh by Bengaluru consumer forum for showing ads beyond scheduled film time
+PVR Cinemas fined Rs 1 lakh for ads resulting in film delays

 However, the commission noted that the compact disc provided by the complainant, which contained a recording from that day, showed that only one was a public service announcement out of the 17 advertisements played.
 As per government guidelines, the duration of a public service announcement should be 10 minutes before the start of a film.

-The commission found the allegations raised by the complainant to be valid after reviewing the compact disc, The New Indian Express reported.

 In its order, the commission noted that several viewers may have experienced the same problem as the complainant.
-It directed PVR Cinemas and PVR Inox Limited to cease violating an order issued by the Union Ministry of Information and Broadcasting on this matter.
+It directed PVR Cinemas and PVR Inox Limited to stop violating an order issued by the Union Ministry of Information and Broadcasting on this matter.

 The commission also observed that no one had the right to profit from others’ time and money, The New Indian Express reported.
 It said that viewers should not be forced to watch advertisements for more than 30 minutes as films were meant to provide relaxation and not frustration.